learn-co-curriculum/getting-started-with-learn-osx/README.md

 2. You should have your GitHub account tied to your shell preferably via [SSH](https://help.github.com/articles/generating-ssh-keys/) but you can use [OSX Keychains](https://help.github.com/articles/updating-credentials-from-the-osx-keychain/).

 3. You'll need a way to compile software.
-If you're on OSX, the best thing you can do is use [XCode](https://developer.apple.com/xcode/downloads/) and [XCode Command Line Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html) [download for 10.10 XCode 6.3.1](http://adcdownload.apple.com/Developer_Tools/Command_Line_Tools_OS_X_10.10_for_Xcode_6.3.1/commandlinetoolsosx10.10forxcode6.3.1.dmg) to get GCC.
+If you're on OSX, the best thing you can do is use [XCode](https://developer.apple.com/xcode/downloads/) and [XCode Command Line Tools](https://developer.apple.com/library/ios/technotes/tn2339/_index.html).

-4. You'll probably need a package manager of some sort.
-We love [Homebrew](http://brew.sh/) on OSX.

-5. You're going to need [git](http://git-scm.com/downloads).
+4. You're going to need [git](http://git-scm.com/downloads).
 It generally comes with most modern operating systems, can be installed via Homebrew, apt-get, and most package managers easily.

+5. You'll probably need a package manager of some sort.
+We love [Homebrew](http://brew.sh/) on OS X. (A nice thing about `brew`: you can `brew install gcc` if you're running Yosemite or El Capitan, rather than bang your head against the wall trying to build it manually.)

 6. A Ruby Interpreter.
 Having a working interpreter is a great idea because so much tooling is built in Ruby.
 This is true for Web Development with Python or Javascript, and even for Mobile Development with iOS & XCode.
 If you can type `ruby -v` and not get an error, you probably have enough of a Ruby environment.
 If you are studying Web Development with Ruby (such as the Rails framework) you definitely need a great Ruby environment.
 We love [RVM](https://rvm.io/) for managing Ruby versions and environments.